Roobyx/dupka/README.md

 - Scrollable reports feed (after admin aproval)
 - General map view of the reports
 - Heatmap view of the reports
+- Report like system
+- Report rating system by all users
+- Report share (currently only image)

 Each of the features is developped and working for both iOS and Android